camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

 depend on the used JDK and contain untyped values as Objects.
 When a collection is saved as process/case variable then it is serialized as object value because there is no suitable primitive value type.
-Depending on the used [object value serialization] this can lead to deserialization problems.
+Depending on the used [object value serialization], this can lead to deserialization problems.

-In case you are using the default build-in object serialization, the variable can not be deserialized if the JDK is upgraded or changed and contains an incompatible version of the collection class.
+In case you are using the default built-in object serialization, the variable can not be deserialized if the JDK is upgraded or changed and contains an incompatible version of the collection class.
 Otherwise, if you are using another serialization like JSON then you should ensure that the untyped value